-This degree is designed for students who wish to pursue their careers in international, multinational or global organisations and contexts, the degree will prepare you to add value to the world of international business.
+Designed for students who wish to pursue careers in international, multinational or global organisations and contexts, the degree will prepare you to add value to the world of international business.

-When you aren't working or studying abroad, you will benefit from access to state-of-the-art facilities in our dedicated £45m city-centre Business School building in Newcastle's business district.
+When you aren't working or studying abroad, you will benefit from state-of-the-art facilities in our dedicated £45m city-centre Business School building in Newcastle's business district.

 Your contact time may involve two lectures per week per module, or one lecture and one seminar per module, alongside classes in a modern foreign language.